openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 The emonESP firmware also supports publishing data to an MQTT broker.
 To use MQTT see the MQTT section on the EmonESP configuration page.
 You can enter a hostname, username, password and base topic to configure the module to post to an MQTT broker of your choice.

-If you have an emonBase or EmonPi on your local network the default settings are:
+If you have an emonBase or emonPi on your local network the default settings are:

 **hostname:** emonpi<br>
 **username:** emonpi<br>